-The low numbers of attendees expected (<40 at any one time) do not lead to any expectations of crowd problems normally associated with other events.
+The numbers of attendees expected (<120 at any one time) including Hemlock and Stewards do not lead to any expectations of crowd problems normally associated with other events.

 The event is in its third year; the event team are also able to draw on the experience gained from other events to maintain crowd control throughout.